Georgia Association of Professional Process Servers

 Section 3.
 A member whose dues have not been paid by January 31 of any year shall be considered delinquent.
+That member will be put on probation and his or her name and company information will be removed from the GAPPS website, until dues are paid.
 If the dues have not been paid by the last day of February of that year, membership shall be forfeited.
 Reinstatement shall be allowed on the terms and conditions as approved by the Board of Directors.

-Article V – Election of Officers and Directors
+Article V – Election of the Board of Directors

 Section 3.
 The immediate past president shall serve one year as a director on the Board of Directors.